cakebatterandsprinkles/Pupper/README.md

 ## How It Works

-### Add your and your pet's information.
+:curly_loop: Add your and your pet's information.
 This will bring you a grettings text with a cute gif from Giphy!

 ![Here is the demo](assets/images/addinfo.gif)

-### Search for the videos, and if you like them, you can add them to your favorites.
+:curly_loop: Search for the videos, and if you like them, you can add them to your favorites.
 You can save your own personalized video messages as well.

 ![Here is the demo](assets/images/addtofavs.gif)

-### Make a playlist while skimming through your favorite videos & saved video messages.
+:curly_loop: Make a playlist while skimming through your favorite videos & saved video messages.

 ![Here is the demo](assets/images/addtoplaylist.gif)

-### You can contact us if you have any suggestions.
+:curly_loop: You can contact us if you have any suggestions.

 ![Here is the demo](assets/images/contact.gif)